christinerose/gibbr.org/blog/hillingar/index.md

 To remove the requirement to clone dependancy sources locally with `opam-monorepo` we could try and encode the compilation context in the package manager.
 However, preprocessing can be at the OCaml module level of granualrity.
 Dune deals with this level of granuality with file dependancies, but Opam doesn't.
-Tigher integration between the build and package manager could improve this situation, like Rust's `cargo`, which there are some plans towards.
+Tigher integration between the build and package manager could improve this situation, like Rust's `cargo`.
+There are some plans towards modularising Opam and creating tigher integration with Dune.

 There is also the possibility of using Nix to avoid cross-compilation.
 Nixpkg's cross compilation^[https://nixos.org/manual/nixpkgs/stable/#chap-cross] will not help us here, as it simply specifies how to package software in a cross-compilation friendly way.